 Hoover School's K-5 program has three self-contained single-grade classrooms for all grade levels.

 Program organization and resources support the key role of the classroom teacher.
 Human resources supplementing the work of the classroom teacher are either part of the District-wide support staff, or carefully planned, specifically focused exceptions to the concept of one teacher being exclusively responsible for every aspect of her or his students' learning.
 Both types of programs support and enhance the learning of specific groups of students.
-District-wide supplemental support programs include Special Education and related services, Gifted and Talented Education services, music instruction, physical education instruction, library skills instruction, SPECTRA Art instruction, and the District's beginning teacher support program.
+District-wide supplemental support programs include Special Education and related services, music instruction, physical education instruction, library skills instruction, SPECTRA Art instruction, and the District's beginning teacher support program.

 Each regular classroom teacher initiates, directs, and supervises daily instruction and associated activities, both in and outside the classroom.
 Classroom teachers provide student-centered, whole-group, small group and direct instruction.
 Daily lessons tie-in clearly with long-term instructional goals.
 Supplemental activities outside the classroom are closely tied to the same instructional goals.